 Who should read Life Outside the Book of Mormon Belt?
 Everyone!
 Mormons, yes, please read away!
 But all are welcome, whether or not they share the faith, have a different faith, or no faith at all.
 This site is about building bridges and communicating better, not only for Mormons who wish to understand the Other in Mormonism, but for those who wonder why Mormons do what we do, say what we say, or think the way we do.
 Questions are welcome.
 The emphasis on this site, however, is cultural, not doctrinal.

 What this site is NOT: Life Outside the Book of Mormon Belt will not devote time to justifying LDS beliefs.
 Bigotry will not be tolerated in comments.
 Respect is the Word of the Day everyday.

 Downing is a convert to the LDS faith, having joined in her late teens.
 She currently resides in Texas, though she has called both California and Utah her home.
 She received a BA in English from Brigham Young University and an MA from Texas A&M Commerce.
-She is an active, believing Latter-day Saint, a wife of nearly 30 years and the mother of three.
+She is an active, believing Latter-day Saint, a wife of over 30 years, the mother of three and grandmother of two.
 And best of all, she simple loves life.

 This site is in no way connected to the official Church of Jesus Christ of Latter-day Saints and the views expressed here do not necessarily reflect official positions of the Church.